andrzejSulkowski/gitorial-vs-code-extension/README.md

 **Option A: Automatic Detection**
 1. Open a folder containing a Gitorial project in VS Code (`File > Open Folder...`)
+2. Run the command **`Gitorial: Open Tutorial in Workspace`**
-2. The Gitorial extension will activate and detect the tutorial
+3. The Gitorial extension will activate and detect the tutorial
-3. Click **"Load Tutorial"** when prompted to open the tutorial panel
+4. Click **"Load Tutorial"** when prompted to open the tutorial panel

 **Option B: Manual Opening**
 1. Use the command **`Gitorial: Open Tutorial`**